MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 After the hardware transmits or receives data, the client advances **BeginIndex**, transferring ownership of the packets and their fragments back to NetAdapterCx.

-The following animation illustrates the post and drain operations for a **NET_RING** during transmit (Tx).
-Note that each packet has one or more fragments during transmit.
+The following animations illustrate the post and drain operations for a **NET_RING**.
+The first shows posting and draining during transmit (Tx) operations, and the second shows posting and draining during receive (Rx) operations.
+Note that each packet has one or more fragments during transmit, but each packet has exactly one fragment during receive.
+Most NICs are configured this way, although some advanced NICs are capable of receiving more than one fragment per packet.

+> [!NOTE]
+> In these animations, the packets owned by the client driver are highlighted in light blue and dark blue, and fragments owned by the client driver are highlighted in yellow and orange.
+The lighter colors represent the *drain* subsection of the elements the driver owns, while the darker colors represent the *post* subsection of the elements the driver owns.

 ![Net ring post and drain operations for transmit (Tx)](images/net_ring_post_and_drain_operations_tx.gif "Net ring post and drain operations for transmit (Tx)")

-The following animation illustrates post and drain operations for a **NET_RING** during receive (Rx).
-Note that, unlike in the transmit animation, each packet corresponds to one fragment.
-This is typical for most (but not all) NICs.

 ![Net ring post and drain operations for receive (Rx)](images/net_ring_post_and_drain_operations_rx.gif "Net ring post and drain operations for receive (Rx)")